eclipse-theia/theia-website/src/docs/tree_widget.md

 }
 ```

-Additionally, let's create a factory that is able to create tree nodes from business model objects:
+Additionally, let us create a factory that is able to create tree nodes from business model objects:

 ```typescript
 @injectable()